mmul-it/kpa/README.md

 - Slide:
   ![](images/slide.png)

-**Important note about exporting into `html`**: the destination directory of your file should contain the images, css and so on since it will process them "live", this is why you will find a symbolic link pointing to your KPA projects directory inside the `slides` output directory:
+**Important note about exporting into `html`**: the destination directory of your file should contain the images, `.css` and so on since it will process them "live", this is why you will find a symbolic link pointing to your KPA projects directory inside the `slides` output directory:

 ```console
 > ls -la slides/